gcarbo01/devsecops-roadmap/README.md

 ## Category
 Reliability, Security
 ## Comments
-It hunts for security weaknesses in Kubernetes clusters This capability may be in the same group as the one provided by: <br>
+It hunts for security weaknesses in Kubernetes clusters	<br>
+This capability may be in the same group as the one provided by: <br>
 .
 Kube bench  <br>
 .
 Kube score <br>